bquorning/tolk/README.markdown

     $ rake tolk:import

 Upon visiting http://your_app.com/tolk - you will be presented with different options like creating new locale or providing translations for the existing locales.
-Once done with translating all the pending strings, you are can write back the new locales to filesystem :
+Once done with translating all the pending strings, you can write back the new locales to filesystem :

     $ rake tolk:dump_all